DataResponsibly/DataSynthesizer/README.md

 - DataSynthesizer Usage (independent attribute mode).ipynb
 - DataSynthesizer Usage (correlated attribute mode).ipynb

+### Assumptions for Input Dataset

+1. The input dataset is a table in first normal form (1NF).
+2. The active domain is the domain for each attribute of the table.
+When implementing differential privacy,  DataSynthesizer injects noises into the statistics within active domain.

 ### Web-based UI

 There is a web-based UI in `webUI/`  directory, which is a self-contained Django project.
 Here is a simple way to run it on your machine.